-Jenny Dean Schmidt: Mom and Executive Director & Host Of ChannelMom Media
+Mom and Executive Director and Host Of ChannelMom

 Jenny is passionate about the important role of mothers in modern America.
 She believes the role of moms is often overshadowed by popular culture values… like the spotlight we place on celebrities and the celebrity lifestyle.
-Jenny wants moms everywhere to understand they are celebrities to their Creator.
-[PHOTOS: Jenny Dean Schmidt; Jenny when her kids were “littles;” Jenny on-air for ChannelMom; Jenny and husband, Mike with their children, Otis & Georgia]
+Jenny wants moms everywhere to understand their mothering role is invaluable to our society and their role as “mom” is priceless in the eyes of God.

 Latest posts by Jenny Dean Schmidt (see all)